French and Benelux stocks-Factors to watch on July 16

 ACCOR

-French hotel group Accor said on Monday it had acquired Mexican hotel outfit Grupo Posadas for $275 million, in an effort to improve its exposurea to emerging markets.
+French hotel group Accor said on Monday it had acquired Mexican hotel outfit Grupo Posadas for $275 million, in an effort to improve its exposure to emerging markets.

 POSTNL